yashaswihiwase7-ux/C-222-DSPD-Practicals/README.md

 4. Exit
  7)	 Consider the undirected graph G, consisting of n nodes laid out in a 3 -by- 3 grid: Start searching at node 1, and break ties for exploring the next node based on lower numerical order (i.e. add nodes to a queue low to high, add nodes to a stack high to low). (a) In what order are nodes marked as explored by BFS? (b) In what order are nodes marked as explored by DFS?

-8)	write a  program to implement kruskali,s algorithm in order to find minimum spanning tree(MST)	of a connectted , weighted and undirected graph.
+8)	write a  program to implement kruskal's algorithm in order to find minimum spanning tree(MST)	of a connectted , weighted and undirected graph.
 9)	Assume that you have a seven-slot closed hash table (the slots are numbered o through 6) Write program  to final hash table that would result if you used the hash function h(k) - k mod 7.

 10)	Write a C program (name it "filecopy. c")  that copies the contents of one file to a destination file.
 This program will read data from one file and copy them to another.
 The first input that the program will need is the names of the two files: input file ("input.txt") and output file ("output.txt").
 Once the two file names have been obtained, the program must open the input file and create and open the output file.